UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 Data Model

-Airtable is a self-contained database.
+Airtable is a single self-contained model.
 You create your schema within Airtable, enter data there, and everything lives in Airtable’s platform.
-This is great for new projects but limited for teams with existing database infrastructure.
+Great for starting fresh on a small project, but limited for teams with existing database infrastructure or production-scale data.

 Scale & Limits

-UnpackData queries your database directly, with no record limits.
-If your database handles millions of rows, UnpackData displays them.
+UnpackData queries your database directly with no record limits.
+AI-generated schemas live on a dedicated managed instance with no record cap built into the product.
+If you need millions of rows, UnpackData displays them.

 Airtable has record limits: 50,000 records on Pro, 500,000 on Enterprise.
 Attachment storage is also capped.
 Large datasets require workarounds or an upgrade.